amitkumar70512/MOBILE_App_develoP/readme.txt

 Checkit app   using  reactjs  and firestore as db

-Checkit website using  ejs+ nodejs + firestore..
+Checkit website using  ejs+ ajax + nodejs + firestore..